Nottingham Outlaws BMX Club is one of the UK's oldest and biggest BMX clubs in the UK, having kicked off as long ago as 1987.

 Clarke & Kent undertook the various elements of the build including groundworks, specialist surfacing and professional landscaping works.

-Our clients Nottingham Outlaws BMX Club were very pleased with the facility, and it has proved to be a great success with club members and visiting riders.
+Our clients Nottingham Outlaws BMX Club were delighted with the facility, and it has proved to be a great success with club members and visiting riders.

 Nottingham Outlaws rider Braden Bradford said: "The track now has a greater range of challenges and the new start gate is just incredible.
 The pump track is great fun too."